EMCL-EU/EMCL-EU.github.io/content/admission.md

 ## Required documents
 - Completed **application form** [(.doc template)](/files/application2026.doc)
 - **Letter of motivation** for applying to the EMCL-25 programme
-- Copies of your **academic curriculum** (official transcripts) and a copy of your **university degree certificate**, plus authorised translations if these are not in English, Dutch, German or Finnish (check the [guidelines of the admission office](https://www.rug.nl/education/bachelor/international-students/admission-and-application/application-admission-procedure/application-and-admission-procedure/certified-copies?lang=en))
+- Copies of your **academic curriculum** (official transcripts) and a copy of your **university degree certificate**, plus translations if these are not in English, Dutch, German or Finnish (check the [guidelines of the admission office](https://www.rug.nl/education/bachelor/international-students/admission-and-application/application-admission-procedure/application-and-admission-procedure/certified-copies?lang=en)).
+We accept translations of diploma's and transcripts of records made by the student themselves.
+You can do this with GoogleTranslate, for example.
+Authorized translations are no longer required for certified documents.
 - **Curriculum vitae** in [EuroPass](http://europass.cedefop.europa.eu/) format, with your photo on the first page.
 Follow [this link](https://europass.cedefop.europa.eu/editors/en/cv/compose) to start composing your CV
 - Copy of your **passport** or official ID card
 - Language test results or other **proof of required English skills** (see below)
 - **Names and email addresses of two referees** who will be asked to answer some questions in our portal <!--, to be submitted separately (see below, "Application process")-->

+Please note that all documents need to be submitted through the portal at the same time.
+It is not possible to add missing documents at a later stage.

 ### Proof of necessary English skills {#english}
 **Please note that only native speakers (UK, Ireland, Australia, New-Zealand, Canada, USA) do not need to hand in such proof.**